 - Meet the employer's expectations, as outlined in the Student Employment section of this Web site.

-- Submit the confirm that the agency is eligible under Federal Work-Study rules.
+- Submit the Federal Work-Study Off-Campus Application to the Office of Financial Aid, B-5 Converse Hall where the Student Employment Coordinator will confirm that the agency is eligible under Federal Work-Study rules.
 Once this has been done, an Off-Campus Federal Work-Study Contract will be created and the student may begin work.
 The Student Payroll Office will not be able to process time sheet submissions until all the paperwork has been completed/returned to the College, including execution of a contract signed by the responsible staff member at the agency.

 When all paperwork has been completed, the student will be sent a copy of their contract and will be given a supply of bi-weekly timesheets.
 The timesheets must be completed by the student and signed by the supervisor, attesting to the hours worked and the satisfactory performance of that work.
 Timesheets must be submitted to the Comptroller's Office in accordance with the schedule printed on the back of the forms.

 Eligible students who have been awarded a fellowship or who are designated by the Center for Community Engagement Office should follow the same application procedures as outlined above.
 The contract executed in such instances will not require the agency to provide matching funds.
 Instead, these will be be drawn from the appropriate College resources.

 To inquire about these possibilities, students should contact the Office of Financial Aid.

 A student may be employed under Work-Study during a period of non-enrollment, such as summer vacation.
 To be eligible for employment the student must be planning to enroll (or re-enroll) for the next regular semester.
 The student's earnings during this period of non-enrollment (earnings minus taxes and job-related expenses) must be used to help pay his or her cost of attendance for the next period of enrollment.